What do lower interest rates mean for your money?

 What do lower rates mean for your mortgage?

-I also caught up with our mortgage expert, Umera Patel who recently starred in episode one of our mini series, Make Your Move.
+I also caught up with our mortgage expert, Umera Patel, who starred in episode one of our mini series, Make Your Move.
 Here's what Umera had to say about what lower rates could mean for your mortgage.

-“Last summer we watched mortgage rates surge to their highest level in 15 years.
-But the fact that interest rates are expected to fall means we should see mortgage rates come down too.
+“In the summer of 2023, we watched mortgage rates surge to their highest level in 15 years.
+But the fact that interest rates have started to fall means we've seen an overall downwards trend in mortgage rates across the last year or so.

 “However, it’s important to stress that we don’t expect them to fall back to the super low levels they were at in 2021 anytime soon – meaning if you haven’t remortgaged since rates rose, you should prepare for the likelihood of paying a higher rate than what you’re on now.